arshsinghphd/TeamActivities/Module02/README.md

 Well to your first Team Activity (also called  "peer lab").
 This is meant to be a time for the team to work through a tutorial like problem, asking questions and seeking better understanding.
 If you haven't already, make sure to read [The Guide to Quality Team Activities](https://github.com/CS5001-khoury/TeamActivities/blob/main/GuildToGoodTeamsActivities.md)  that was put together by students in past semesters.

-For this Team Activity, you will review two new sets of operators - the conditional operators and the logical operators.
+For this Team Activity, you will review two new sets of operators - the **conditional operators** and the **logical operators**.
 You will also learn to use these operators into statements such as if/else statements and general expressions.

 ## Grading
-Grades for team activities will be based on attendance and notes.
+Grades for team activities are based on attendance, notes, and a weekly practice problem.
 You must attend, and as a team you need to generate notes that we can confirm your work.
 Ideally, you upload the notes as a PDF to the team meeting after you build them out or have a shared document everyone in the team meeting can see (including TAs and the instructor).
+Often the share document is most popular.

+Additionally, sometime before the next week (Sunday), you will want to either put into the chat or upload a `.py` file that shows you completed a practice/challenge problem (problems are linked in canvas).
+You can pick one from any module to work on.
+While the goal is for you get into the habit of practicing multiple problems each week, this can be the same problem you submit with your homework.

 > [!TIP]
 > Good notes become a study guide for you and your team!
 Make sure they include everything you need to help better understand the weekly material.